top of page

 Check-in is from 3pm.
 Self-Check in details will be texted to you within 24hrs prior to arrival.
-Check-out of yurt and Lodge is up to 11am.
-We must ask that you do please vacate your yurt and the property by 11am at the very latest so we can begin our deep clean.
+Check-out is up to 11am, leaving your lanterns and book-lights plugged in and re-charging in your locker.

-There is a 1km track from the road to the Lodge with a very strict speed limit of 15km which we ask guests to please adhere to for everyone's safety as there are many hidden paths that join the track and children or dogs can appear out of nowhere very suddenly.
-Don't worry, there are plenty of signs along the way to remind you of this when you get here!
+Arrival - there is a 1km track from the road to the Lodge with a speed limit of 15km which we ask guests to please adhere to as there are many hidden paths that join the track and kids and dogs can appear from anywhere!

-Your yurt key is located in your secure locker in the Lobby.
-We recommend putting your door 'on the latch' once you have entered if you plan on remaining there, as the door tends to swing shut and this minimises the risk of getting locked out if you are going to and fro between your yurt and your outdoor decking.
+The key to your accommodation is located in a designated secure locker in the Lobby.
+We recommend putting your door 'on the latch' once you have entered if you plan on remaining there, as the door tends to swing shut and this minimises the risk of getting locked out if you are going in and out to your outdoor decking.
 You can take it off the latch then when leaving.
 When checking out please return the key and fob to the secure locker.
 (There is a €40 charge if they need to be replaced.)

-We ask guests to remove shoes when entering the yurt, a shoe mat is provided just inside the door.
+We ask guests to remove shoes when entering the accommodation, a shoe mat is provided just inside the door.

-There is a supply of eco firelighters, kindling, logs (and briquettes in the colder months).
+There is a supply of eco firelighters, kindling and a box of logs.

 To light the stove put 1-2 firelighters into the stove and place 2 or 3 pieces of kindling (thin/split sticks) on to the firelighters and light with a match.
-Then add 1 or 2 small logs and close the door making sure the circular vent in the bottom of the door is open.
-Once the stove is fully lit and burning well (after about 15-20 minutes) you can close the circular vent down (by twisting clockwise) which will help your stove burn for longer.
+Then add aprox 3 small logs and close the door making sure the circular vent in the bottom of the door is open.
+Once the stove is fully lit and burning well (after about 15-20 minutes) you can top up with more firewood and close the circular vent down (by twisting clockwise) which will help your stove burn for longer.

-If your stove needs the ash emptying or you need more wood (if staying for more than one night) just text/call us.
-We ask guests to please not throw ash from the stove onto the ground outside yurt - we need to protect our precious bogland.
+If your stove needs the ash emptying or you need more firewoodwood just text.
+(In the mornings if possible.)
+We ask guests to please not throw ash from the stove onto the ground outside.

-Rechargeable lanterns are provided.
-There are also candles & nightlights.
-Remember to recharge your lanterns in your locker in the Lobby during the day.
+Rechargeable lanterns and book-lights are provided along with plenty of candles & tea lights.
+Remember to recharge your lanterns & book-lights in your locker in the Lobby during the day (and leave plugged in and recharging on check-out).

 - The dome skylight can be opened in the summer by hooking the long skylight pole provided and turning gently, if unsure how to use this just let us know and we can help.